charleshugochg/ctfs/pbjar/pwn/curve/README.md

 (gdb) x/i $rsp+0x10
    0x555555555195 <main>:       push   rbp
 ```
-`! interesting`
+! interesting

-`! if we change the least significant byte of the return address from 0x..0a to 0x..03, the main will be called again`
+! if we change the least significant byte of the return address from 0x..0a to 0x..03, the main will be called again

-`! perfect`
+! perfect

-`! now we can leak everything from the memory with printf, as the program will not end`
+! now we can leak everything from the memory with printf, as the program will not end

-`! the payload would be like "111%{}$hhn %{}$lx ..."`
+! the payload would be like "111%{}$hhn %{}$lx ..."

-`! the first format is to modify the return address and else to leak`
+! the first format is to modify the return address with 03 and others to leak

-`? now what`
+? now what
 ```diff
 + able to write to any amount of memory locations as we can loop back to mean
 + a libc address can be leaked